1. Background Information

 To include the error due to thermal EMF in the switch, you need to first convert the resistance measurement into a voltage.
 To do this, you need the excitation current, or test current, being used in the 4-wire resistance measurement.
 For the 4071 this can be found on the Resistance (4-Wire and 2-Wire) accuracy table.
 Under the 1 k range, the 4071 uses a test current of 1mA.

 *Note that there is a -10% to 0% tolerance on the test current value.
-For the purposes of this paper 1mA will be assumed correct, however for maximum accuracy, use a separate DMM to measure the excitation current being used when performing the resistance measurement.
+For the purposes of this paper 1mA will be assumed correct.
+For a more accurate calculation use a separate DMM to measure the exact value of the excitation current.

 With a measured resistance value of 110.564 and a current value of 1mA, you can use Ohm’s law, V = IR, to calculate the voltage drop, , being measured by the digital multimeter.